christiz4421/ZombieWarProgram/README.md

 • 	Includes full Javadoc and inline comments

 Files Included
-• 	Character.java, Which is the Abstract base class for all survivors and zombies
+• 	Character.java is Abstract base class for all survivors and zombies

 How to Run
 1. Clone the repository to your local machine